 Go to beats.bitwrap.io.
 Pick a genre — techno, jazz, ambient, drum & bass, 19 in total.
 Hit Generate.
 You'll hear a full track: drums, bass, melody, arpeggios.
 Change the seed, get a different track.
 Replay the same seed, get the exact same one.

 There's no piano roll behind this.
 No timeline grid, no DAW.
-The whole thing runs on a diagram from 1962 — circles connected by arrows, with little dots called tokens moving through them.
-It was invented to describe telephone networks and factory assembly lines.
-We're using it to make beats.
+The whole thing runs on Petri nets — circles connected by arrows, with tokens moving through them.
+Every note is literally a token moving one step through the diagram.

 Picture a ring of 8 circles connected by arrows.
 One dot — a token — sits at the first circle.
 Every tick, it hops to the next one.
 Some circles trigger a kick drum when the token lands.
 The rest are silent.
 The token goes around and around.
 You've got a beat.